a1exxd0/a1exxd0/README.md

 # About me :)
 I am a first year Computer Science student at the University of Warwick.
-Most focussed on learning about how we can use machine learning or other algorithms in time-series analysis, especially in finance, but also highly interested in CS fundamentals and low-level programming.
+Most interested in low-latency applications of CS and HPC.

+Member of the UK National Student Cluster Competition team, and (hopefully) competing in [SC24](https://sc24.supercomputing.org/) in Atlanta in November.

 [Winner](https://devpost.com/software/decarb) of Citadel's ICHack 2024; Europe's biggest student-hackathon as a first year student in Most Innovative Use of Financial Data: